Kasur District: History

 In ancient time, Kasur was known for its education and fish.
 The history of Kasur is more than 1,000 years.
-Kasur region was agricultural region with forests during the Indus Valley civilization.
+The Kasur region was an agricultural region with forests during the Indus Valley civilization.
 The Vedic period is characterized by Indo-Aryan culture that migrated from Central Asia and settled in Punjab region.
 The Kambojas, Daradas, Kaikayas, Pauravas, Yaudheyas, Malavas and Kurus migrated, settled and ruled ancient Punjab region.
 After overrunning the Achaemenid Empire in 331 BCE, Alexander marched into present-day Punjab region with an army of 50,000.
 The Kasur region was ruled by Maurya Empire, Indo-Greek kingdom, Kushan Empire, Gupta Empire, White Huns, Kushano-Hephthalites and the Turk and Hindu Shahi kingdoms.

 In 997 CE, Sultan Mahmud Ghaznavi, took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin, In 1005 he conquered the Shahis in Kabul in 1005, and followed it by the conquests of Punjab region.
 The Delhi Sultanate and later Mughal Empire ruled the region.
 The Punjab region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of the Punjab region.

 The Mughal Empire ruled Kasur for 200 years.
 After and during the decline of the Mughal Empire, the Sikhs took over the Kasur District.
 The agriculture lands were given to leaders and supporters of the Sikh army.
 Most of the Punjab region was annexed by the East India Company in 1849, and was one of the last areas of the South Asia to fall under British colonial rule.
 During the British Raj, the irrigation canals were built that irrigated large areas barren lands of the Kasur District.

 The predominantly Muslim population supported Muslim League and Pakistan Movement.
 After the independence of Pakistan in 1947, the minority Sikhs and Hindus migrated to India while the Muslim refugees from India settled in the Kasur District.

-Demography
+Demographics

-At the time of the 2017 census, the district's population was 3,454,881, of which 1,788,617 were males and 1,666,044 females.
-2,564,101 were rural and 890,780 urban.
-The literacy rate was 60.77%.
-Muslims were the predominant religious community with 96.48% of the population while Christians were 3.47% of the population.
+As of the 2023 census, Kasur district has 645,308 households and a population of 4,084,286.
+The district has a sex ratio of 104.53 males to 100 females and a literacy rate of 62.85%: 67.97% for males and 57.44% for females.
+1,146,988 (28.10% of the surveyed population) are under 10 years of age.
+1,243,882 (30.46%) live in urban areas.

-At the time of the 2017 census, 89.86% of the population spoke Punjabi and 1.80% Urdu as their first language.
-7.80% of the population recorded their language as 'Others' on the census.
+At the time of the 2023 census, 84.29% of the population spoke Punjabi, 11.53% Mewati and 3.36% Urdu as their first language.